Litter and Animals - Preventing injury from rubbish | RSPCA - RSPCA

-If you've found a wild animal injured by litter report it to us today.
+Find out what to do if you've found a wild animal injured by litter.

-Everyday objects that seem perfectly safe can sadly become hazardous when found accidentally by animals.
-By disposing of our rubbish safely instead of littering, we're making choices that could save many lives.
+Everyday objects that seem perfectly safe can become hazardous when animals come into close contact with them.
+By binning our rubbish safely instead of littering, we're making choices that could save many lives.

 Protecting animals from harmful rubbish is easy.
-Simply dispose of your rubbish responsibly by recycling, reusing or simply putting it in the bin!
-Here are some of the things that can harm animals if they find them and how you can help prevent them becoming injured.
+Dispose of your rubbish responsibly by recycling, reusing or simply putting it in the bin!

 Animals can climb inside plastic bags and suffocate, or attempt to eat them and choke.
 Simply tying a knot in the top of plastic bags before recycling can help prevent deaths.